ramlaahmed/note-taker/README.md

 ## Screen shots

-This is the image of the Webpage
+This is the image of the application

 ![codequiz](./images/screencapture-localhost-3000-2022-10-12-17_27_14.png)